US stocks fall after jump in wholesale prices last month - KESQ

 AP Business Writer

-Stocks fell in morning trading Tuesday as traders took in the latest sign that inflation is still running high ahead of the Federal Reserve’s last meeting of the year.
-The S&P 500 fell 0.7% and the Nasdaq shed 1.3%.
-The Dow Jones Industrial Average rose slightly.
+Stocks fell in afternoon trading Tuesday as traders took in the latest sign that inflation is still running high ahead of the Federal Reserve’s last meeting of the year.
+The S&P 500 fell 1.2% and the Nasdaq shed 1.9%.
+The Dow Jones Industrial Average fell 0.5%.
 Technology stocks were the biggest drag on the market.
 Bond yields rose.
 The latest report on inflation showed that wholesale prices jumped a record 9.6% in November from a year earlier.
 Federal Reserve policymakers began a two-day meeting at which they’re expected to speed up the withdrawal of economic stimulus measures.